FabIndy/ml_indy_housing/README_en.md

 > These coordinates are used to compute the **distance from downtown Indianapolis**, a key feature in the model.

 ---
+## Model Interpretability (SHAP)

+A full interpretability study was conducted in the notebook
+**`21_SHAP_interpretability_model19.ipynb`**, which analyzes the internal behavior of the final XGBoost model using SHAP values.

+### Global Insights (SHAP Summary & Feature Importance)

+The global SHAP analysis reveals a clear and meaningful hierarchy of feature importance:

+- **`bedrooms`** is by far the most influential feature.
+  The number of bedrooms has the strongest impact on the predicted log-price, and its dominance suggests that, in this dataset, price variations are strongly structured around home configuration (3BR, 4BR, 5BR, etc.).

+- **`log_living_area`** comes next, reflecting the expected relationship between larger living space and higher market value.

+- **`bathrooms`** also contributes positively and consistently to price increases.

+- Geographic variables (**latitude**, **longitude**) and **distance to downtown** capture strong spatial effects within the Indianapolis housing market:
+  - closer to downtown → upward pull on price,
+  - farther away → downward pressure.

+- Several **ZIP codes** show substantial positive or negative contributions, highlighting well-known neighborhood disparities and confirming the model’s ability to capture local market structure.

+This hierarchy is fully consistent with the SHAP barplot (Mean |SHAP|), and the dependence plots reveal meaningful nonlinearities and interactions between size and location.

+### Local Interpretations (Waterfall Plots)

+For individual homes from the test set, SHAP waterfall plots break down the prediction into positive and negative contributions relative to the dataset mean.
+These local explanations confirm that the model behaves consistently on unseen data and explain, feature by feature, why a particular property is predicted to be more or less expensive.

+### Conclusion

+The SHAP analysis provides strong evidence that the model’s predictions are:
+- **interpretable**,
+- **economically coherent**,
+- **aligned with real market drivers**,
+- and **reliable for individual-level explanations**.

+Overall, the model captures the key determinants of housing prices in Indianapolis, with a very strong emphasis on home configuration (notably the number of bedrooms), followed by living area, bathrooms, and spatial location.

+---

 ## Technologies Used